andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 Albeit this particular lesson has some purely anecdotal knowledge.
 It's important to base your workshop on credible and accurate information.
 I mean, I'm certainly not following any crazy APA/MLA/chicago type guidelines, but simple links to references and documentation can make your lesson plan documentation in and of it self.
 Additionally it helps students looking for those outside resources.

+### Active Teaching

+It's important for the instructor to be engaging.
+Even during discussion exercises and practical exercises, it's important for instructors to walk around and actively guage student sentiment and progress.
+It allows instructors to get an awareness of current scope and promotes collaboration with our students.

 ### Code